This page may contain affiliate links. Learn More.

 If you have a few scraps or end pieces of wood around you can build a DIY potato tower for your vegetable garden.
 It’s much easier to harvest and a lot of fun.
+It’s great for beginning gardeners to try.

 I always see different ideas for potato towers like old tires and buckets.
 I decided to use a few pieces of scrap wood ends to build a potato tower for our garden and it turned out great.
 We left some long “handles” on our tower so we can pull it over onto a tarp and the Little Sprouts can dig through there and find the potatoes easier.
 No digging, no heavy lifting.